 Bilirubin is formed when hemoglobin (the part of red blood cells that carries oxygen) is broken down as part of the normal process of recycling old or damaged red blood cells.
-Bilirubin is carried in the bloodstream to the liver, where it binds with bile.
+Bilirubin is carried in the bloodstream to the liver and is excreted in the bile (the digestive juice produced by the liver).
 Bilirubin is then moved through the bile ducts into the digestive tract, so that it can be eliminated from the body.
 Most bilirubin is eliminated in stool, but a small amount is eliminated in urine.
 If bilirubin cannot be moved through the liver and bile ducts quickly enough, it builds up in the blood and is deposited in the skin.
 The result is jaundice.

 Many people with jaundice also have dark urine and light-colored stool.
 These changes occur when a blockage or other problem prevents bilirubin from being eliminated in stool, causing more bilirubin to be eliminated in urine.

-Hepatic encephalopathy: Deterioration of brain function because the liver malfunctions, allowing toxic substances to build up in the blood, reach the brain, and cause changes in mental function (such as confusion and drowsiness)
+Hepatic encephalopathy Hepatic Encephalopathy Hepatic encephalopathy is deterioration of brain function that occurs in people with severe liver disease because toxic substances normally removed by the liver build up in the blood and reach... read more : Deterioration of brain function because the liver malfunctions, allowing toxic substances to build up in the blood, reach the brain, and cause changes in mental function (such as confusion and drowsiness)

-Portal hypertension: High blood pressure in the veins that bring blood to the liver, which can lead to bleeding in the esophagus and sometimes stomach
+Portal hypertension Portal Hypertension Portal hypertension is abnormally high blood pressure in the portal vein (the large vein that brings blood from the intestine to the liver) and its branches.
+Cirrhosis (scarring that distorts... read more : High blood pressure in the veins that bring blood to the liver, which can lead to bleeding in the esophagus and sometimes stomach

 If people eat large amounts of food rich in beta-carotene (such as carrots, squash, and some melons), their skin may look slightly yellow, but their eyes do not turn yellow.
 This condition is not jaundice and is unrelated to liver disease.